-- " Industrials outperformed as some holdings had positive returns or declined less by having businesses that either benefit or are relatively less impacted by the spread of the virus and the economic shutdown. - " Consumer discretionary stands out as a sector that will experience extreme disruption.
-Nearly all non-essential brick and mortar locations are closed across the country and strict social distancing measures are severely impacting sales.
+- " Healthcare as a sector performed better than the broader market but the sector detracted on a relative basis for the portfolio as our holdings slightly underperformed the returns of the index.
+Our tele-medicine holding outperformed significantly and biotech overall performed relatively well versus the index, as did some diagnostic companies.
+Medical devices holdings, while an underweight, suffered during the quarter as nearly all elective (non-life threatening) procedures have been postponed due to the need for hospital system capacity to remain available for COVID-19 patients. - brick and mortar locations are closed across the country and strict social distancing measures are severely impacting sales.
 The huge spike in unemployment and the onset of the recession are negatives as well.
+Within the portfolio, there are some bright spots such as a pizza delivery company, a grocer and some e-commerce businesses that have performed relatively well.
 We are underweight the sector and have one of the lowest absolute weights in many years.
-We exited positions of companies directly hurt by social distancing and some consumer stocks with very discretionary products.
+We exited positions of companies directly hurt by social distancing (a casino operator and a hotel operator) and some consumer stocks with very discretionary products.
 We are assessing which companies and trends in the sector will be impacted as some consumer behavior will take longer to return to normal until a vaccine is broadly available.
 For instance, casinos, theme parks and movie theaters will likely suffer extended periods of disruption should consumers look to avoid crowds, while other consumer businesses may see a faster recovery.
 Yet, when the economy does begin to open back up, we believe there will be many recovery growth opportunities as many viable consumer-oriented companies are becoming very attractively valued.
 Many consumer companies will survive this crisis and their equity prices do not reflect a normalized of level of earnings looking into next year and beyond.